Raksani/demo-ci/README.md

         <javac srcdir="${src.dir}" destdir="${build.dir}" includeantruntime="false" />
     </target>
 ```
-the `property` elements define named constants, the `target` directives define tasks to perform.
+the `property` elements define named constants, the `target` elements define tasks to perform.
 The "compile" target requires that the "init" target be done first.
 Ant will take care of executing
 dependencies.
 The commands for a target (task) to perform are given inside the XML scope
 for that target. `javac` is an Ant pre-defined task that will compile everything in the `srcdir`.